 For drone pilots, there’s no doubt that a huge market exists for real estate photography, whether you’re targeting residential or commercial sectors.
 But it isn’t as simple as getting your drone in the air and snapping away.

 Our real estate clients look for images and videos that convey quality.
 They need to show off properties in context and provide the viewer with an idea of size, space and location.
 To help you get the shots right on the first time around, we’re sharing a few shot types and techniques to ensure you don’t waste any time behind the controls.

-There are several go-to shots in real estate drone photography that can set your residential or commercial listings apart from others.
+There are several go-to shots in real estate drone video and photography that can set your residential or commercial listings apart from others.
 The creative possibilities are endless and depend on the size and structure of the property in question, but you can’t go wrong with any of the following classics.

 1. Cardinal Direction Stills

 This type of shot goes by many different names, but the concept is simple: If you imagine a compass with your property at the center, cardinal images require that you take your drone to different points on the compass and shoot the property from those different angles.